 Colliery Dam Park

-We're constantly trying to add more parks and keep our information up to date.
-If you have information about one we're missing, let us know at firstname.lastname@example.org.
+We always want to keep our information up to date.
+If you see any information we're missing, let us know at email@example.com.

 This park is one of Nanaimo's larger destination parks popular especially in the summer as a fresh water swimming spot (no lifeguards on duty).
-It is also a dog walking destination as the trail around the upper dam is a designated dog off leash area- 6am to 10am and then again 4pm to dusk daily.
+It is also a dog walking destination as the trail around the upper dam is a designated dog off leash area- open during regular park hours.
 There are some steep trails and narrow bridge crossings along the upper dam trail.

 There are two parking lots one along Nanaimo Lakes road which will lead you directly out to a bridge between the two dams.
 The second is at bend in the road where Wakesiah becomes Sixth Street.
 The lot at Sixth and Wakesiah is the best location to park for those with mobility issues.